Hanover Heritage Committee

 The Heritage Committee has documented the physical property inventory of over 30 Town properties deemed by the committee to be historically important.
 Almost 80 properties have been identified by the committee to be documented.
 In partnership with the County of Grey, ‘Hanover Heritage Story Map’ was created to provide an interactive online historical platform to tell the stories about our Town’s properties.
 This story map will continue to evolve.

 Sit back and enjoy this virtual tour of Hanover’ past!
 Click the link above to go to the Hanover Heritage Story Map

 Heritage Display at P & H Centre

-Our Heritage Committee is looking forward to creating rotating displays in the new cases at the P & H Centre.
-The new displays cases have been a project of our Committee to provide an opportunity to share Hanover’s artifacts, photos and history with our residents and visitors.
+Our Heritage Committee creates rotating displays in the cases at the P & H Centre.
+The displays cases provide an opportunity to share Hanover’s artifacts, photos and history with our residents and visitors.
 Our Committee has some wonderful treasures to share that provide a glimpse into our Town’s past.

 Windows in Time

-The online Windows in Time album includes all the posters that feature wonderful historical photos of the business location and a list of businesses that existed from building inception to present.
-The posters initiated many conversations and memories during Homecoming!
+The Windows in Time album includes the posters featuring historical photos of the business location and a list of businesses that existed from building inception to 2014.

 Building Recognition Signs